Becksteinlab/MDAnalysis-workshop/doc/pages/html/_sources/writing.txt

 #.
 Close the trajectory with
-   :meth:`~MDAnalysis.coordinates.base.Writer.close` (although it is recommended to simply use the writer with the :keyword:`with` statement and have the context handler close the file automatically).
+   :meth:`~MDAnalysis.coordinates.base.Writer.close` (although it is recommended to simply use the writer with the :keyword:`with` statement and have the context manager close the file automatically).

 Example: Protein-only trajectory
 --------------------------------